 Coronary Heart Disease (CHD) is the build-up of plaque in the arterial wall which supports blood supply to the heart and the plaque causes narrowing of the arteries resulting to limit blood flow to the heart (Tayefi et al., 2017).
 As per reports in 2021, nearly 2.3 million people in the UK are suffering from CHD out of 7.6 million people living with various heart and circulatory diseases (CHF, 2021).
 The presence of high blood sugar due to type-2 diabetes over time causes damage to the blood vessels and nerves leading to support the development of CHD (Zhao et al., 2017).
 Moreover, CHD development is seen to cause hypertension as the narrowing of arteries due to plaque development causes increased build-up blood pressure to force adequate amount of blood through the artery (Cleven et al., 2020).
 Thus, two key care interventions for patient named Mr Jones who is suffering from CHD along with hypertension and type-2 diabetes is chosen to be discussed.
 This is because CHD is one of the prevalent circulatory and heart diseases in the UK.
 Moreover, hypertension and type-2 diabetes are found to be co-morbid condition and risk for CHD patients, thus intervention for management of the two problems are also be discussed.
 In this assignment, one pharmacological and non-pharmacological intervention for Mr Jones is to be discussed with the rationale behind its implementation.
+Additionally, nursing dissertation help may be sought to better understand and address these complex issues.
 Thereafter, the role of the nurses in caring for Mr Jones is also to be discussed.

 The patient journey of Mr Jones concludes that he has been suffering from type-2 diabetes for the past 8 years and has currently been admitted to the hospital due to suffering from acute coronary artery disease (CHD) and has been detected with hypertension as a result of the disease.
 The journey further mentioned that Mr Jones has been diagnosed with myocardial infarction CHD.
 The NICE guidelines mention that beta-blockers are to be administered to the patient as soon as possible after myocardial infarction in CHD when they are haemodynamically stable (NICE, 2020).
 This is because beta-blockers travel through the blood to reach the heart to acts to bind with the beta-adrenoceptors for blocking expression of epinephrine hormone or adrenaline (Qian and Wei, 2019).
 Therefore, stable blood flow is required to ensure transmission of beta-blockers to the heart to act in managing symptoms of CHD.
 The haemodynamic stability indicates that an individual is required to have stable pumping heart and enhanced blood circulation (Mirakbarovna et al., 2019).
 In case of Mr Jones, after execution of angioplasty on him for managing myocardial infarction (MI) in CHD, he is seen to have hemodynamic stability as seen from the care history.
 Thus, beta-blockers can be administered to him in controlling his CHD condition.